mustafakbaser/Palindrome-Checker/README.md

 # Palindrome-Checker
-A Palindrome control application developed in Java language.
+A Palindrome check application that developed in Java.